basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/ruby.md

 ## How the Ruby Client Handles Conflict Resolution

-In the official Ruby client, every Riak object has a `siblings` property that provides access to a list of that object's sibling values.
+In the official Ruby client, every Riak object has a `siblings` property that provides access to a array of that object's sibling values.
 If there are no siblings, that property will return an array with only one item.
 Here's an example of an object with siblings:

 ```ruby
 bucket = client.bucket('seahawks')